uriel1998/rtp_mpd_pulseaudio_switcher/README.md

 Because RTP takes up bandwidth across your LAN.

-Related: If you're having trouble with RTP and UFW, see my UFW setup script.
+Related: If you're having trouble with RTP and UFW, [see my UFW setup script](https://github.com/uriel1998/ufw-iptables-archer), or try using the following commands:

+	sudo iptables -A ufw-before-input -p igmp -d 224.0.0.0/4 -j ACCEPT sudo iptables -A ufw-before-output -p igmp -d 224.0.0.0/4 -j ACCEPT

+	sudo ufw allow in proto udp from 224.0.0.0/4 sudo ufw allow in proto udp to 224.0.0.0/4

 Related: If you're having problems with UFW clobbering your wifi, you can filter it at the router level if you're using DD-WRT.
 Try this code in your